MattWillFlood/EntropyHub/docs/_build/html/_sources/index.rst.txt

 Welcome to EntropyHub!

-This is a toolkit that provides a wide range of functions to calculate different entropy statistics.
+This toolkit provides a wide range of functions to calculate different entropy statistics.

 There is an ever-growing range of information-theoretic and dynamical systems entropy measures presented in the scientific literature.
 Although many functions for estimating these entropies can be found in various corners of the internet,